3L0C/mpvSockets-smpv/README.md

 can work together very nicely.

 ### umpv tl;dr
-You should be able to use the modified version of of the original located [here](umpv/python/umpv).
+You should be able to use the modified version of the original located [here](umpv/python/umpv).
 Please see the installation instructions [here](umpv/README.md#Installation) if you need them.
 Unless you have `$MPV_UMPV_SOCKET` set as an environment variable this should just work with mpvSockets out of the box.

-If you have any issues please read the [README.md](umpv) in the umpv directory as it covers a lot of information about necessary changes made to the original umpv script; as well as, information on an alternative written in sh.
+If you have any issues please read the [README.md](umpv#readme) in the umpv directory as it covers a lot of information about necessary changes made to the original umpv script; as well as, information on an alternative written in sh.